Chandu-003/Hybrid-Deep-Learning-NIDS/README.md

 - TensorFlow 2.10+
 - NumPy
 - Pandas
+- Matplotlib
 - Scikit-learn
-- Matplotlib
-- Flask
+- Flask (for the web interface)
-- LIME
-- SHAP
+- Jinja2 (templating for the web interface)

-Install all dependencies using:
+You can install all dependencies using:
 ```bash
 pip install -r requirements.txt
 ```